RavanH/sitewide-privacy-options/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Multisite Privacy adds network-wide privacy levels and allows you to decide whether users can override them.

+== Description ==

+Multisite Privacy gives you more control without the hassle and complexity of a full Membership plugin.

+*   Adds four new privacy options to Settings > Privacy in the site admin dashboard.
+*   Choice of which privacy options are made available to your users!
+*   Hassle free interface.
+Changing privacy across your network is as simple as updating your settings in the network admin dashboard.
+*   Ability to let users select their preferred privacy option when signing up for their new site.
+*   Control the default privacy setting of all new sites created on your network.
+*   Easily update the privacy settings of all site across your entire network at the same time!
+*   Control users ability to override default privacy settings
+*   Works perfectly with Multisite and BuddyPress.
+*   Use this plugin on any WordPress project you like.

+Here's your four new privacy options:

+1. Allow any registered users on the network to view site.
+2. Allow only subscribers or users of the site to view it.
+3. Allow access to only administrators of the site - great for testing purposes.
+4. Require a single password to access the site - allowing only those you want to view the site but without the need for them to have a user account!

+== Frequently Asked Questions ==

+== Upgrade Notice ==

+= 1.2 =
+Revival of the old WPMUDEV Multisite Privacy plugin: removal of old WPMUDEV dependancies, WP 6+ compatibility fixes

 == Changelog ==

+= 1.2 =
+TODO consider dropping Pro Sites, Domain Mapping compatibility
+* Remove old WPMUDEV dependencies

 = 1.1.9 =
 * Fix: When the Update all sites option selected, any admin link will redirect